ShyftXero/casper/readme.md

 target_tags = ['compromised', 'web', 'tag3', 'user4',...] # this can be used to selectively apply tasks to agents.

-target_platform = ['windows', 'linux', ...] # this is for selectively loading tasks from an opfile based upon the agent's self-identified platform; at startup it detects which platform it is running on and beacons that information to the C2 server.
+target_platform = ['win32', 'linux', ...] # this is for selectively loading tasks from an opfile based upon the agent's self-identified platform; at startup it detects which platform it is running on and beacons that information to the C2 server.

 target_id = ['id1', 'id2', ...] # this can be used to selectively choose an agent to run a task on.
 This is most useful in combination with the beacon method to push new operation files to agents mid-event.
 This is akin to having C2 over those agents as you can run remote commands and capture their output